Harley Academy - Logo

 Frequent errors new injectors tend to make also include under-treating areas, such as the frontalis, out of fear.

 If a patient has no ptosis risk factors or history of previous ptosis and they would like a strong treatment outcome, it’s unlikely that using 10 units will achieve this.
-Under-dosing
+Under-dosing without a valid rationale can lead to poor patient outcomes.
+Getting this right comes with time and confidence but it’s worthwhile being aware of this potential issue from the outset.

 Foundation Training in Botox and Dermal Fillers

-Core Training in Botox and Dermal Fillers.
+Core Training in Botox and Dermal Fillers

-It is not standard practice for you to see patients for top-ups during your Level 7 Diploma in Botox and Dermal Filler training either.
+It is not standard practice for you to see patients for top-ups during your Level 7 Diploma in Botox and Dermal Filler training course either.
 However, if you bring your own patients to treat, we would absolutely recommend you see them for a review appointment.

 If you see them in your own time and decide they require re-treating, you may bring them back in to treat under supervision at your next toxin mentoring session.
 To arrange this, please co-ordinate with our Student Support team, who will be happy to assist you in expanding your learning in this way.